spec45as/django-project-template/README.rst

 ==================================

-Django template designed for fast and easy project creation, flexible custom database/email/whatever settings and keeping your database/secret-key/any-sensitive-data private by not including it in your CVS - just configure sensitive data to your needs, drop it over the settings files and forget it.
+Django template designed for fast and easy project creation, flexible custom database/email settings and keeping your sensitive db/email access data private by not including it in your CVS - just configure sensitive data to your needs, drop it over the settings files and forget it.
-Template allows easy project minification and crontabs configuration with config.yml.
 **Remeber** not to commit your database/email ini config file, but only your specific local_setings.